Important Notice to Guests:

 In the event you wish to transfer your booking to another party, you must notify us in writing at least 7 days prior to the departure date.
 In the event that there are any increased costs in making such changes e.g. flight cancellation and rebooking fees, administrative fees or other charges or costs deriving from such transfer, both you and the other party shall be jointly liable to pay those fees, charges or costs.

+On our standard fly/cruise package holidays, we offer flight departures from a selection of UK airports.
+Connecting UK domestic flights are also available from a selection of regional airports.
+Some flights may incur a supplement which will be advised at the time of booking.
+Please note that we are not always able to offer a direct flight to our guests as this is subject to the airlines schedules and availability.
 Where you build your own package, if you require transfers you will need to add them to your booking as these are not added automatically.
 Please also note that where you are building your own package some flights may not necessarily return to the same airport in the UK e.g. a return flight to London Heathrow as opposed to London Gatwick so please check your details carefully before paying for your booking.

 All flights are also subject to the following conditions:

-We/the airline will endeavor to satisfy any special service(s) requests such as special dietary requirements, meet and assist and wheelchair assistance.
+Unless you book and pay for an upgrade, you will fly economy class.
+Please contact your Airline directly to pre-book your seats and note that there may be occasions when the airlines are unable to assist due to the fact that you may be travelling on a Group/seat block allocation.
+If you choose not to contact your Airline in advance of travel then we would recommend that you check-in early for your flight, as flights are often full and your choice of seats may not be available.
+Please note that only fully fit and able-bodied guests may occupy exit row seats on aircraft.
+Emergency exit seats will therefore only ever be assigned at the discretion of the airline at check-in.
+Some flights will involve a change of aircraft.
+Where applicable, and where we are in a position to notify you, this information will be shown on your Confirmation Invoice.
+The flights used in conjunction with our cruises may be based on special fares and may not be by the most direct route.
+Flights may have at least one re-fuelling and/or other stop and this may not be shown on your confirmation invoice.
+Flights will either be by scheduled or non-scheduled service.
+All airlines operate a non-smoking policy.
+Please note we do not guarantee ‘travelling with’ guests will be confirmed on the same flight arrangements, although we endeavour to meet this special request.
+We/the airline will endeavour to satisfy any special service(s) requests such as special dietary requirements, meet and assist and wheelchair assistance.
 Regrettably we/the airline cannot guarantee your request.
 Some medical assistance and some special meal requests may incur a charge by the airline, which will be invoiced accordingly.
 Please note that any request of this nature should be advised at the time of booking and confirmed in writing at least 45 days prior to your sail date.
 Please email email@example.com.
 Not meeting any special request for any reason will not be a breach of contract.
 Please note: Airlines may at their discretion refuse to carry passengers with certain medical conditions.
 You must provide details of all medical and physical conditions, which affect you, and/or any member of your party at the time of booking.
 See also sections 4.3, 5.2 and 5.6 below.
 Please note: The ability to pre-book your seats and complete online check-in varies between airlines and ticket class.
 Please visit your airline’s website for details.

 Subject to availability and paying any applicable difference in price, you can arrive in style by upgrading your flight.
 If you are interested in upgrading your flight to a destination featured in this brochure, please notify your Personal Cruise Specialist at the time of booking and we will provide details at that time or your request will be passed on to the Air Sea department.
 Please note that the upgrade package may differ from the upgrade package offered by the airline.